Student Services and Resources

 skule.ca

 Every U of T Engineering undergraduate is a member of the Engineering Society.
 Founded in 1885, the Society is the oldest formal Engineering organization in Canada.
-Together with its constituent Discipline Clubs (one for each program), the Society plans and operates many student activities and services.
-It is the focal point for the traditional Skule™ spirit that exists among Engineering students — the envy of other groups in the University.
+Alongside its constituent Discipline Clubs, which represent each engineering program, the Society plans and operates many student activities and services, fostering a vibrant community rooted in the traditional Skule™ spirit that exists among Engineering students.
 This sense of spirit and community continues throughout our graduates' professional careers.
-The Society oversees Engineering clubs and design teams, commercial operations such as the Engineering Stores, and deals with matters of policy relating to student academic affairs and has representation on Faculty Council and its Standing Committees.
+The Society plays a pivotal role in enhancing student life by overseeing Engineering clubs, design teams, publications and commercial operations.
+Additionally, the Society serves as a voice for students on matters related to academic policy, representing the student body on the Faculty Council and its Standing Committees.

 Engineering Society's Affiliated Clubs